sanjar-notes/react/vault/4_State/5_Lifting_state_up.md

 ### What
 - It should be noted that we need "state" to pass data upwards (child --> parent).
 Can't be done without state.
 The reason is that the `setFunc` changes the state, which is a variable outside the flow of the component function.
 And also that the `setFunc` is exportable (of course it is, no big deal!).
+- Also, the above point helps design a component, as it makes it imperative for stuff that's to be lifted up be a state variable, and not a usual variable.

 ### Conclusion
 So basically, we're making state available to the parent via a function passed via prop.